Ex-Giuliani associate Parnas found guilty of violating U.S. campaign finance law | Politics

 Ex-Giuliani associate Parnas found guilty of violating U.S. campaign finance law

-Parnas concealed that he and Fruman, who pleaded guilty in September, were the true source of a donation to a group supporting then-President Trump, prosecutors said.
-Giuliani's attorney has said the Parnas case is separate from a probe into whether he violated lobbying laws while representing Trump.
-Giuliani, a U.S. prosecutor in the 1980s before he became New York mayor in 1994, has not been charged with any crimes and denies wrongdoing.
+Parnas also concealed that he and Fruman, who pleaded guilty in September, were the true source of a donation to a group supporting Republican then-President Trump, prosecutors said.
+Giuliani's attorney has said the Parnas case is separate from a probe into whether violated lobbying laws while representing Trump.
+Giuliani, a U.S. prosecutor in the 1980s before he was elected New York's mayor in 1994, has not been charged with any crimes and denies wrongdoing.

-The trial has drawn attention because of the role Parnas and Belarus-born U.S. citizen Fruman played in helping Giuliani, who was Republican Trump's personal attorney while he held office, to investigate Democrat Joe Biden during the 2020 presidential campaign.
+The trial in U.S. District Court in Manhattan has drawn attention because of the role Parnas and Belarus-born U.S. citizen Fruman played in helping Giuliani, who was Trump's personal attorney while he held office, to investigate Democrat Joe Biden during the 2020 presidential campaign.
 Biden won the election, denying Trump a second term.
-Parnas, wearing a blue suit, stared straight at the jury as the verdict was read.
-Kukushkin shook his head after he was pronounced guilty on the second count.
+Parnas, dressed in a blue suit, stared straight at the jury as the verdict was read.
+Kukushkin, wearing a grey sweater, shook his head after he was pronounced guilty on the second count.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)